 24 GoldLink IncomePlus Limited 03 [2008] ATP 21.
-Compare Golden West Resources Ltd 01 [2007] ATP 31 at [18]-[19] where the Panel did not require information about sub-underwriters to be disclosed when the underwriting of the bid was by an ASX-regulated broker.
-See also fn 3
+Compare Golden West Resources Ltd 01 [2007] ATP 31 at [18]-[19] where the Panel did not require information about subunderwriters to be disclosed when the underwriting of the bid was by an ASX-regulated broker.
+See also fn 2

-- (f) the status of conditions precedent to drawdown if the bid is declared or allowed to become unconditional.
-If there are remaining conditions, the basis on which the bidder believes it will be able to satisfy them and - (g) material changes to funding terms or to circumstances which affect the availability or sufficiency of the arrangements. - 23.
-The terms of the funding arrangement (interest rate, repayment, covenants, security) may not need to be disclosed unless the bid is likely to result in a continuing minority shareholding in the target and: - (a) the bidder intends to rely on the target for help with the funding arrangement (eg, provision of security) or - (b) the target will require on-going funding which may be affected by the bidder's funding. - 24.
+- (e) material conditions precedent to drawdown, and any basis on which the bidder believes it will be able to satisfy the conditions - (f) the status of conditions precedent to drawdown if the bid is declared or allowed to become unconditional.
+If there are remaining conditions, the basis on which the bidder believes it will be able to satisfy them and - (g) material changes to funding terms or to circumstances which affect the availability or sufficiency of the arrangements. - 22.
+The terms of the funding arrangement (interest rate, repayment, covenants, security) may not need to be disclosed unless the bid is likely to result in a continuing minority shareholding in the target and: - (a) the bidder intends to rely on the target for help with the funding arrangement (eg, provision of security) or - (b) the target will require on-going funding which may be affected by the bidder's funding. - 23.
 If the bid consideration comprises foreign currency, additional disclosure regarding any exchange rate risks and their management may also be needed.25